nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    * However, it is tedious to change the attributes of `AddressBook3` that do not fit `coNtactUS`, as well as adding new attributes to the commands.

 3. Enhancements of `find` command.
-(Difficulty: 7 / 10, Effort required: 7 / 10)
+(Difficulty: 6 / 10, Effort required: 6 / 10)
+   * While transitioning the application from `AddressBook3` to a module tracker, it was essential to modify the `find` command to align with the new theme.
+The process involved the following steps:
+        * Understanding `JavaFX`
-   * Tariq-Droid
+        * Exploring `FilteredLists`
+        * Implementing the Custom Predicate Test
+    * Although implementing the updated `find` command was not overly difficult, the process was somewhat time-consuming due to the need to learn and understand new aspects of the program.

 4. Enhancement of `timeslot` and `deadline` attributes from `String` to `DateTime` format.
 (Difficulty: 8 / 10, Effort required: 8 / 10)